What we know about Tyre Nichols' death and the investigation into the officers allegedly responsible

 The officers involved

-Five Memphis police officers were determined to be "directly responsible for the physical abuse of Mr. Nichols," according to Memphis Police Director Cerelyn "CJ" Davis.
+Five Memphis police officers were determined to be "directly responsible for the physical abuse of Mr. Nichols," said Davis, the police chief.
 The five officers — Tadarrius Bean, Demetrius Haley, Desmond Mills, Jr., Emmitt Martin III and Justin Smith — were fired on Jan.
 20. All are Black.

 They were members of the so-called Scorpion unit, a group created by the department to focus on fighting street crime.
 A Nichols family attorney, Antonio Romanucci, said they were in unmarked cars when they stopped Nichols.